PhilipNaudus/simple_site-gh-pages/pages/ming/mulan_joins_the_army_xu_wei.md

 When Mulan returns home, she is reunited with her family and resumes her feminine appearance, and applies the potion to shrink her feet back down to the size that is fitting for a woman.
 Two soldiers rush onto the stage, looking for Hua Hu, but are stunned to see a woman standing before them.

-The wedding is celebrated.
-Mulan and her bridegroom stand in front of each other and the guests eagerly anticipate seeing the couple bowing to one another, but Mulan stands erect and blushes.
+During the wedding celebration, the guests eagerly anticipate seeing the couple bowing to one another.
+However, Mulan stands erect and blushes.
 Her mother chides, "You fearlessly commanded an army of men for twelve years!
 How can you suddenly become bashful?"

 <small><a href="https://archive.org/details/02111248.cn/page/n64">Original Chinese text</a></small>